Entanglement protection in higher-dimensional systems: X-type qubit-qutrit entangled system: State-I

 Let us consider the one-parameter qubit-qutrit entangled state given by,

 where $0\leq x<1/3$.

-Assuming that both the subsystems, qubit as well as qutrit, undergo identical but independent ADC, evolution of the system is given by Eq.(\ref{eq6}).
+Assuming that both the subsystems, qubit as well as qutrit, undergo local and independent ADC, evolution of the system is given by Eq.(\ref{eq6}).
+For state (\ref{eq11}), the mathematical form of Negativity in the presence of ADC and in terms of $x$ and $p$ is given as

 Evolution of the entanglement vs. ADC parameter ($p$) for $0\leq x<1/3$ is shown in Fig.~\ref{fig3}.
 The entangled state (\ref{eq11}) undergoes ADE for $0\leq x\leq 0.2$, and ESD for $0.2<x<1/3$.
+This can be easily verified by Eq. (\ref{eq12}).